dan-bouchard/Airbnb-Property-Listing/README.md

 - Tuned the parameters of a Linear Ridge Regression model and a Random Forest Regression model
 - Used RMS as the evaluation metric
 - Improved upon the score of the linear model with the Random Forest model, however it is still overfitting

+## Classification Modelling

+ - Used the same numeric features as above to create a classification model to predict the category of each listing, which was one of:
+    - Amazing Pools
+    - Beachfront
+    - Chalets
+    - Offbeat
+    - Treehouses
+ - Improved upon a baseline Logistic Regression model by tuning a Random Forest Classifier
+ - Used Tf-Idf for feature engineering the text description column and fitted a baseline Logistic Regression model
+ - Vastly improved performance compared to the numerical data
+ - Used the `optuna` library to perform hyper-parameter tuning on the pipeline fitted with a Random Forest Classifier

+ ## Feed-forward neural network

+ - Used the same regression problem as before to train a 2-layer feed-forward neural network in PyTorch
+ - Made sure to scale the inputs and outputs to avoid a exploding gradient problem
+ - Visualised the RMS Error on the training and validation set
+ - Evaluating the test set with the final trained model